At SPAR we are committed to protecting and respecting your privacy.

 Right to Data Portability: You have the right to request the transfer of the personal data we hold for you to a third party in a structured, commonly used, machine-readable format.
 Note that this right only applies to automated information which you initially provided consent for us to use or where we used the information to perform a contract with you.

 Right to withdraw consent at any time: Where we rely on consent as a legal basis for processing your personal data, you have the right to withdraw that consent at any time.
-You can withdraw your consent by emailing the Privacy Team at SPAR (UK) Ltd and asking us.
+You can withdraw your consent by emailing the Data Manager at SPAR (UK) Ltd and asking us.
 The email address is set out at the end of this policy.